davidwl/AppLaunchpad/docs/navigation-advanced.md

 ## Additional options

-For more options and parameters which you can use to configure navigation in Luigi, read the [full parameter reference](navigation-parameters-reference.md).
+For more options and parameters which you can use to configure navigation in AppLaunchpad, read the [full parameter reference](navigation-parameters-reference.md).
 Some of the topics you can find there include:

 * Defining the [routing](navigation-parameters-reference.md#routing-parameters) strategy of your application
 * Enabling and disabling the [loading indicator](navigation-parameters-reference.md#loadingindicatorenabled)